edHelper.com

 By Vickie Chao

-1 July 20th of 356 B.C. was a very important date in human history, for two major events were said to take place on that particular day.
-The first was the burn-down of the famous Temple of Artemis at Ephesus, near the present-day Izmir of Turkey.
+1 July 20th of 356 B.C. was a very important date in human history, for two major events were said to have taken place on that particular day.
+The first was the burning of the famous Temple of Artemis at Ephesus, near the present-day city of Izmir in Turkey.
 The second was the birth of Alexander the Great.

 Paragraphs 4 to 9: